 Assessments are disputed by the lodgement of an objection, which must normally be filed with the Collector within six weeks of the assessment.
 If the objection is not upheld an appeal by way of Case Stated lies to the CI High Court and then to the Court of Appeal.
 The Judges of both Courts are retried judges from the senior NZ Courts.
 A final right of appeal lies to the Judicial Committee of the Privy Council in London.

-Geoff Clews is one of the few Tax Barristers admitted permanently to the CI Bar and has argued cases before the CI Courts on matters such as the administrative powers of the Collector, the exchange of information between CI Revenue and other jurisdictions and the application of the capital/revenue distinction to airline operations.
-In addition he has advised CI commercial taxpayers extensively on withholding tax issues and other suggested tax reform.
+Geoff Clews is one of the few Tax Barristers admitted permanently to the CI Bar and has argued cases before the CI Courts on matters such as the administrative powers of the Collector, the exchange of information between CI Revenue and other jurisdictions, the application of the capital/revenue distinction to airline operations and the apportionment of income having a source in the CI and elsewhere.
+In addition he has advised CI commercial taxpayers extensively on withholding tax issues and the international trusts industry on other recent tax reforms.
 He is often instructed by NZ companies experiencing tax issues in the CI.

 International trust disputes

 The CI has positioned itself as an international financial centre and has a comprehensive legislative regime governing the establishment and operation of international trusts and companies.
 While this part of the financial sector has experienced growing pressure over issues such as disclosure, it and the CI Government has striven to retain positive standing with organisations such as the OECD.

 Because Trust structures settled in the CI often hold valuable assets in any number of jurisdictions, disputes often involve parties in different countries with competing interests that need to be resolved under CI law.